lfkdev/bashtemplate/README.md

 trap exit_CTRL QUIT
 trap exit_CTRL SIGINT
 ```
-So the script catches when the user pressed ctrl+c or the it got interrupted by other ways.
+The trap function ensures that the script recognizes if it is aborted by the user (ctrl+c), or if it crashes due to other reasons.
-This way you can call the cleanup function even if the script dies while running.
+As soon as it detects an abort, the cleanup function is started, thus ensuring that the cleanup function also runs in case of unplanned aborts.

 ## Changing Colors
 Just change the color pallet values at the top of the script as you whish.